-Well didn’t we all going crazy for jumpsuits!
+Well didn’t we all go crazy for jumpsuits!
 Sewtogetherforsummer19 has really started something this year.
 More than 700 jumpsuits and I added 5 to that total.
 I’ve shared one, the Cherry jumpsuit from Mood Sewciety but that just whetted my appetite.
-Always one to ramp up the challenge level, I really wanted to do a self drafted one so this offering is a bit of a Franken-pattern and a bit of a self-draft.
+Always one to ramp up the challenge level, I really wanted to do a self-drafted one so this offering is a bit of a Franken-pattern and a bit of a self-draft.

 As soon as I committed to making jumpsuits I then found I couldn’t decide on which style so I knew I would make more than one.
 But which ones?
 So now I had the fabric dilemma and a style dilemma.